ironscar/unreal-engine-dev-starter/docs/engine.md

 ### Create C++ pawns and player controllers

 - We can create C++ classes inherited from Pawn and PlayerController
+  - We will also create blueprints classes from these new C++ classes
+  - These will be the `BP_MyCharacterPawn` and `BP_MyCharacterPlayerController`
+  - In the pawn BP, we can drag in our custom character mesh and camera to give it visual representation
 - For this demo, we also create the MouseInputGameModeBase class from the GameModeBase class which sets the default pawn and controller to our custom ones
 - To set the defaults, we use `FOjbectFinder` like for `FloatingActor` and we can get the reference of the corresponding BP assets by:
 	- finding them in UE5 content browser